stacy-tech/caricom-cli/README.md

  ## Installing

 Fork and clone this repository to your local machine.
 Save it somewhere it will be easily accessible, say your Desktop.
-Then you want to open your terminal application.
+You then want to open your terminal application.
 If the file was saved in your Desktop, you would then type this in your terminal:
-             cd Desktop/caricom-cli
-If the file was saved in another folder on your local machine, follow the same path precedure.
+             cd Desktop/caricom-cli.
+If not you would follow the same path precedure with which ever folder the respoitory was saved.

 ## License